-Spencer McBride?s brief article, part of a three-part forum on ?Forum on Christian Minorities in the Early American Republic,? (the forum also features Quakers and Shakers) has some interesting things to say that help demonstrate why Mormonism is a worth scholars? attention.
+Spencer McBride’s brief article, part of a three-part “Forum on Christian Minorities in the Early American Republic,” (the forum also features Quakers and Shakers) has some interesting things to say that help demonstrate why Mormonism is a worth scholars’ attention.
 Focusing on the Van Buren episode, McBride offers an account of the political tensions that arose in the wake of conflict between Mormons, vigilantes, and the state government in Missouri.
-He argues that the major political obstacles to intervention on behalf of harassed Mormons were states? rights obstructionism and electoral politics.
+He argues that the major political obstacles to intervention on behalf of harassed Mormons were states’ rights obstructionism and electoral politics.
 Interestingly, he does not believe that there was ultimately a jurisdictional obstacle to the federal government’s intervention on behalf of Mormons, at least for not for Congress.
-While he notes Supreme Court rulings which found that the Bill of Rights did not apply and could not be federally enforced in the states, McBride contends that ?if the church?s delegation could have mustered enough Congressional support for their cause, Congress likely could have found justification to act?
-(157).
-The article gives some further reflection for why these obstacles were insuperable just when states? rights logic was reaching the peak of its power in defense of slavery.
+While he notes Supreme Court rulings which found that the Bill of Rights did not apply and could not be federally enforced in the states, McBride contends that “if the church?s delegation could have mustered enough Congressional support for their cause, Congress likely could have found justification to act” (157).
+The article gives some further reflection for why these obstacles were insuperable just when states’ rights logic was reaching the peak of its power in defense of slavery.

-McBride?s other major point is to suggest that Mormon?s attitudes in seeking federal redress and protection in the name of religious liberty was not as naïve or as exceptional as it might seem.
-He notes that Mormons fit a larger trend, a ?meaningful development within popular interpretation of the United States Constitution?
-(158).
-Here McBride verges on an important made in David Sehat?s Myth of American Religious Freedom.
+McBride’s other major point is to suggest that Mormons’ attitudes in seeking federal redress and protection in the name of religious liberty were not as naïve or as exceptional as it might seem.
+He notes that Mormons fit a larger trend, a “meaningful development within popular interpretation of the United States Constitution” (158).
+Here McBride verges on an important point made in David Sehat’s Myth of American Religious Freedom.
 Sehat demonstrates that there was indeed a surging popular school of constitutional interpretation during the nineteenth century, and Mormons are a textbook case of its deployment.
 I would have liked to see McBride engage here; indeed, I would like to see all of his arguments developed further.
-In the brief scope of the forum article, however, he manages to show yet again why why Mormonism matters to broader historical conversations and how many of these potential veins of inquiry?such as the history of religious liberty and conflict in America?remain to explored.
+In the brief scope of the forum article, however, he manages to show yet again why why Mormonism matters to broader historical conversations and how many of these potential veins of inquiry–such as the history of religious liberty and conflict in America–remain to explored.

 See Catherine A. Brekus and W. Clark Gilpin, eds., American Christianities: A History of Dominance and Diversity (Chapel Hill: University of North Carolina Press, 2011), especially Catherine Albanese?s contribution “Understanding Christian Diversity in America,” 29-58.